About me and links

 After 2 years of illness my Dad died in 1965.
 Times became even harder then and believe it or not we’d watch wintertime TV in the dark to save electricity.
 No such thing as a ‘low-energy light bulb’ then and there was no greater saving to be had than from a ‘no energy at all switched-off bulb’.
 Not one light would be on except for the room we were in.
 Mum was saying ‘Every little helps’ long before Tecsos coined the phrase.
 Nothing was wasted.
 As mentioned our electricity supply was also pre-paid by a coin slot meter that took one shilling coins [5p].
 If the TV went off at night we’d be stumbling about to firstly find out whether it was the main supply meter that required feeding or the TV meter.
 This meant seeing if the light worked in the room.
 If it did then it was the TV that required a coin.
 If not then stumbling continued to the main meter under the stairs once the right coin had been groped for on the mantlepiece!
 Naturally any such interruption would happen at a crucial moment during a programme and Mum would always grumble during the rummaging and stumbling about for coins.
 I always found this regular event hilarious and my laughter didn’t help the situation.
 If the much needed coin was dropped on the floor as sometimes happened then that would be enough for me to be in stitches as the hurried search for it ensued and Mum got more and more flustered.
 Mum’s frustration was further fuelled as those valve operated televisions and radios took an age to come on after being switched on once the electricity meter had been fed.

 Fortunately the street light opposite gave enough light if the curtains were opened to aid the rummaging a little.
 This would be especially useful to negotiate the clothes-horse placed in front of the portable Belling electric fire if Mum was drying clothes that evening.
-The cat was always oblivious to the danger at these times and occasionally there’d be a screech and a growl if Tiddles got under someone’s foot.
+The cat was always oblivious to the danger at these times and occasionally there’d be a screech and a growl if someone’s foot got too close to it.
 It’s worth mentioning that one set of heavy green curtains once belonged to Mums grandmother, I remember her saying they were over eighty years old then!
 Nothing was wasted or replaced purely if it wasn’t fashionable any more.
 If a hole appeared in a curtain, bed-sheet, sock, jumper or pillowcase it was simply repaired.

 Every quarter we’d look forward to the meter being emptied by the man from Eastern Electricity.
 The meter always overcharged for what we’d used and there was a guaranteed rebate.
 That was good news as it meant a treat of one sort or another.
 Then, with only one or two cars in the entire street anyone driving to our house always managed to park directly outside so we’d see this very welcome van pull up.
 It was rare that he ever had to knock on the door!
 He’d pour the mass of coins onto the table piling twenty shillings into £1 columns with amazing speed.
 The TV meter was emptied every month and again a rebate would be forthcoming but nothing like as exciting as the man from the Electricity Board.
 Mum would watch this rapid counting like a hawk!